melisgl/journal/README.md

 <a id="x-28JOURNAL-3AJOURNAL-LOG-DECORATOR-20-28MGL-PAX-3AACCESSOR-20JOURNAL-3AJOURNAL-29-29"></a>
 - [accessor] **JOURNAL-LOG-DECORATOR** *JOURNAL (:LOG-DECORATOR = NIL)*

-    If non-NIL, a function to add [decoration][1d11] to [`LOG-EVENT`][51ce]s before they are written to a journal.
+    If non-NIL, this is a function to add [decoration][1d11] to [`LOG-EVENT`][51ce]s before they are written to a journal.
 The only allowed transformation is to *append* a plist to the event, which is a plist itself.
 The keys can be anything.

 <a id="x-28JOURNAL-3AMAKE-LOG-DECORATOR-20FUNCTION-29"></a>
 - [function] **MAKE-LOG-DECORATOR** *&KEY THREAD TIME REAL-TIME RUN-TIME*